-Our Board sets the appropriate "tone at the top" when it comes to risk tolerance and management by fostering a culture of risk-adjusted decision-making throughout PolyOne.
+Our Board sets the appropriate "tone at the top" when it comes to risk tolerance and management.
 Our Board ensures that the risk management processes designed and implemented by our management team are adapted to the Board's corporate strategy and are functioning as directed.
 The Board also participates in an ongoing effort to assess and analyze the most likely areas of future risk for the Company by asking our management team to discuss the most likely sources of material future risks and how we are addressing any significant potential vulnerability.